 Additional tutorials are available on our ActiveReports blog page.

-Intersted in Ads Hoc reporting in other industries?
+Are you interested in ad hoc reporting in other industries?
 In another article, we discuss the 4 Advantages of Ad Hoc Reporting in Healthcare.

 Explore Ad Hoc Reporting with ActiveReports Download the latest version of ActiveReports today